Bridging the Imitation Gap by Adaptive Insubordination: Conclusion

 \section{Conclusion}

-We introduce the \emph{imitation gap} as one explanation for the empirical observation that imitating ``more intelligent'' teachers can lead to worse policies.
-While prior work has, implicitly, attempted to bridge this imitation gap, we introduce a principled adaptive weighting technique (ADVISOR), which we test on a suite of ten tasks.
-Due to the fast rendering speed of \textsc{MiniGrid}, \pd and \twodimlh, we could undertake a study where we trained over $6$ billion steps, to draw statistically significant inferences.
-With these lessons, in future work, it would be interesting to study ADVISOR for agents within visually-rich 3D environments.
+We propose the \emph{imitation gap} as one explanation for the empirical observation that imitating ``more intelligent'' teachers can lead to worse policies.
+While prior work has, implicitly, attempted to bridge this gap, we introduce a principled adaptive weighting technique (ADVISOR), which we test on a suite of thirteen tasks.
+Due to the fast rendering speed of \textsc{MiniGrid}, \pd, and \twodimlh, we could undertake a study where we trained over $6$ billion steps, to draw statistically significant inferences.